Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Introduction

 Our work extends recent guarantees when $\mathcal{Q}$ is a family of location-scale distributions and the best variational approximation is found by minimizing the reverse KL divergence.
-Here it is known, under certain conditions, that~VI recovers both the mean and correlation matrix of~$p$ whenever~$p$ is, respectively, even and elliptically symmetric~\citep{Margossian:2025robust}.
-We generalize these results in two directions.
-First, we obtain similar guarantees for VI with a broader class of divergences.
-Second, we show that if $p$ exhibits symmetries in \textit{some but not all} of its coordinates, then VI recovers the partial mean and correlations along these coordinates.
+Here it is known that, under certain conditions, VI recovers both the mean and correlation matrix of~$p$ whenever~$p$ is, respectively, even and elliptically symmetric, and furthermore $p$ is log-concave~\citep{Margossian:2025robust}.
+The main results of this paper, contained in \Cref{thm:even-symmetry,thm:elliptical,thm:elliptical-sigma}, generalize these guarantees in three directions.
+First, we extend these guarantees to VI with \textit{any} $f$-divergence.
+Second, we relax the condition that $p$ is log-concave, requiring instead that $p$ is unimodal and allowing for cases where $p$ is heavy-tailed.
+Third, we show that if $p$ exhibits symmetries in \textit{some but not all} of its coordinates, then VI recovers the partial mean and correlations along these coordinates.
 Of special note is that such partial symmetries arise in models with hierarchical priors.